trevorNgo/loco-developer-preview/README.md

 This is a great solution for people like me who have a "gazillion" tabs and windows open, and hate alt-tabbing back and forth.

 Simplicity was the main focus of this extension.
 The VSCode webview (electron's iframe equivalent) is simply pointing to your localhost server.
 There are other extension variants that are far more intricate and feature-rich than this (namely [vscode-browser-preview](https://github.com/auchenberg/vscode-browser-preview) by [Kenneth Auchenberg](https://twitter.com/auchenberg)).
+## HTTP vs HTTPS vs localhost vs non-localhost

+This extension is not a replacement for your system's web browser and all the securities that come with it!
+That is why the **default setting** enforces `http://localhost` urls however this guard can be disabled in the vscode settings **at your own risk**.

+`File -> Preferences -> Settings -> LDP: restrictToHttp` boolean flag to enable strict localhost url domain.
 ## Basic Usage

 ### Launch